-In the ordinary course of business, the firm may also be subject to a concentration of credit risk to a particular counterparty, borrower or issuer, or to a particular clearing house or exchange.
-As of December 2013, the firm did not have credit exposure to any external counterparty that exceeded 2% of total assets.
+In the ordinary course of business, the firm may also be subject to a concentration of credit risk to a particular counterparty, borrower or issuer, including sovereign issuers, or to a particular clearing house or exchange.
+As of June 2014, the firm did not have credit exposure to any external counterparty that exceeded 5% of total assets.